JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 2.& 5.-The MIKROE-2767 has an input voltage range of 3.3V - 5V therefore, this particular sensor can be powered by both voltage supply options.
 Based on the Schematic (Schematic Reference!), the current computation is in the range of 5 uA - 33 uA.

-●	The UART source code can be seen in the Buildables of the Subsystem section within the document.
+Not Applicable - The UART source code can be seen in the Buildables of the Subsystem section within the document.
 (See Figure 2.)

 ### SULFUR DIOXIDE SENSOR (ANALOG CURRENT)